oohyun15/applePink-backend/README.md

 #### Association Certification
 * University
   * Support 139 universities in Korea
-* Firm
+* Company
-  * Support 25 firms in Korea
+  * Support 25 companies in Korea

 #### Converting from HEIC to PNG
 * Cloudmersive